prabakaranauc/MATLAB_ML/Handwritten Character Recognition/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [GNU General Public License v3.0](LICENSE) file for details.

 ## Contributing
 Contributions to improve the program or add additional classifiers are welcome.
 Please fork the repository, make your changes, and submit a pull request.